• Home

 SHUTTLE BUS

 Wave Rider shuttle bus with trailer has been organised to ferry paddlers to the start line on the morning of the race.
 Book through Pete at Wave Rider on 0459 149 447.
 Limited places.
 Bus will pick up at Barwon Heads (Torquay if the race is reversed) on the morning of the race and transfer to the start line.
-Cost $15 per paddler, paid on the day.
+Cost $15 per paddler, paid in advance or on the day.

-Craft must be loaded by 8.40am for an 8.45am departure
+Craft must be loaded by 8.30am for an 8.40am departure

 Picture